csdms/ivy/lessons/best-practices/index.md

 # Best Practices in Software Development

-In this lesson, we'll discuss three topics that will improve your productivity as an ESP scientist:
+In this lesson, we'll discuss three topics that fall under the category of *best practices*--software development techniques that aren't required, but have been found helpful and productivity-enhancing.

+The topics:

-* unit testing
+* unit testing,
-* continous integration
+* continous integration, and
 * collaboration techniques on GitHub

-*( Maybe say what is meant by "best practices" )*
+were selected because they're used on a near-daily basis at CSDMS for the development and maintenance of pymt and Landlab, and we believe they're helpful, in general, for the work of ESP scientists.

 *Learning objectives:*

 * Understand unit testing concepts
+* See how to write a unit test for `pytest`
 * Understand continuous integration concepts
-* See how to write a unit test for `pytest`
 * Understand some recommended behavior for collaborative projects on GitHub